-Prerequisite: EPT score of 80+ 3 hours per week (3-0) Fulfills core elements: None
+Prerequisite: EPT score of 80+

 This course reviews the basics of our grammatical system and looks at some complex language problems often experienced by native speakers.
-It helps students to write more precisely and effectively.
+It helps students to construct more precise and effective sentences.
 It may be taken in conjunction with ENG 091, 100, 107, 111 and 122.